Andrew Maynard (boxer): Professional career

 Maynard, who fought at 178 pounds as an amateur, had difficulty adjusting to the lower 175-pound light heavyweight limit on the pro level and eventually transitioned to the cruiserweight division.

 Maynard moved up to cruiserweight to challenge WBC World Cruiserweight champion Anaclet Wamba in a title bout held in Paris, France on October 16, 1992.
-Knocked down in the first round, the typically slow-starting American battled back courageously and lost by a 12-round unanimous decision with one judge having the bout as close as 113-116.
+Knocked down in the first round, the typically slow-starting American battled back courageously and lost by a 12-round unanimous decision with one judge having the bout as close as 113–116.

-The championship bout versus Wamba was Maynard’s only world title opportunity and only his second bout scheduled in the cruiserweight division.
+The championship bout versus Wamba was Maynard's only world title opportunity and only his second bout scheduled in the cruiserweight division.
 Conceding five pounds at the weigh-in which occurred the day before, Maynard traded punches throughout the bout held the next night with what appeared to be a considerably bigger opponent and was effective at times in landing shots to the body of Wamba.
-In a display of good sportsmanship by all, Maynard was invited to, and attended, Wamba’s victory party at the sponsor hotel and was well-received by the French fans in attendance.
+In a display of good sportsmanship by all, Maynard was invited to, and attended, Wamba's victory party at the sponsor hotel and was well received by the French fans in attendance.

 After losing to Wamba, Maynard fought on in obscurity.
 Among his notable fights which followed were a knockout loss to Thomas Hearns and a stoppage at heavyweight to Brian Nielsen.

 Maynard retired in 2000 and lives in Harlingen, Texas with his common law wife, Cynthia Ann Montgomery.
 For several years, Maynard served as a youth boxing trainer in Harlingen after being recruited for the position by the Harlingen Foundation for Valley Sports.
-For a short period of time, he worked in a public relations capacity as “Ambassador of Boxing” for USA Boxing in Colorado Springs, Colorado.
+For a short period of time, he worked in a public relations capacity as "Ambassador of Boxing" for USA Boxing in Colorado Springs, Colorado.
 Maynard is the proud father of three children.

 In March 1996, the Country of Nicaragua issued a stamp in honor of Maynard and in his likeness.
-He was inducted into the “Maryland State Athletic Hall of Fame” in 2001.
-Maynard was a 2016 inductee of the “Washington, D.C.
-Boxing Hall of Fame” and, in 2019, was one of five members of the inaugural class of Texas’ “Rio Grande Valley Boxing Hall of Fame”.
+He was inducted into the "Maryland State Athletic Hall of Fame" in 2001.
+The MSAHOF Class of 2001 commemorative plaque, listing Maynard, hangs on a brick facade on Eutaw Street Plaza at Oriole Park at Camden Yards in Baltimore, Maryland.
+Maynard was a 2016 inductee of the "Washington, D.C.
+Boxing Hall of Fame" and, in 2019, was one of five members of the Inaugural Class of Texas' "Rio Grande Valley Boxing Hall of Fame".